 If you keep your classic car “outside under a cover or under a carport, you’re not eligible,” Klinger says.

-To be covered, your car can’t be used for day-to-day transportation.
+Most classic-car insurers want a photo of the garage.
+And to be covered, your car can’t be used for day-to-day transportation.
 That makes it cheaper to insure than the vehicle you use for your daily commute because it’s not on the road every day, and it’s kept stored away, Klinger says.